Aller au contenu principal

 Claude Code Security (Enterprise/Team)

-Vulnerability scanning tool using Opus 4.7 to analyze code beyond traditional static analysis.
-Reasons about data flows, interactions between components, and architectural patterns.
+Vulnerability scanning tool that reasons about code beyond traditional static analysis — data flows, interactions between components, and architectural patterns.

 Prerequisites: Enterprise or Team plan.
-Complement to /qa:qa-security for an in-depth audit.
+Complement to /qa:qa-security (local, OWASP-based) for an in-depth audit.
 See Anthropic announcement.

 CLAUDE.md @imports